 Qualities of great companion caregivers

 It might surprise you to learn that you don't need specific qualifications to work as a companion caregiver.
 The job doesn’t require medical licensing.

 Companion caregivers often have experience caring for others, plus a range of paid work and volunteer experience.
 While no two companion caregivers are the same, all share valuable qualities such as empathy and patience

 Making a positive difference at work as a Papa Pal

 Interested in becoming a Papa Pal and making a positive difference at work?
 Take the first step and apply today.
-The hourly base rate ranges from $13 to $16, plus commute mileage and bonuses.
-With bonuses, you can earn between $20 and $25 an hour.

 It’s easy to complete your Papa Pal application online and make your own schedule.